 Numbers of Red Crossbills during the breeding season vary markedly and nesting presumably occurs only in years of moderate to high pine seed availability (Rosche 1982, Mollhoff 2016).
 Faulkner (2010) stated that, in Wyoming, breeding occurs mostly in late winter and early spring and in late summer and early autumn, a phenology noted also by Benkman and Young (2019).
 The latter authors noted that nesting in North America occurs Jul–Sep when seed crops are developing and maturing, and Jan–Apr where ample seed remains in the cones from the previous year’s seed crop.
 Egg dates for the species in North America are from mid-Dec to early Sep (Adkisson 1999).
-There is, however, no evidence for regular late summer breeding in Nebraska, although a female with a brood patch was banded at Wildcat Hills NC, Scotts Bluff Co 10 Sep 2009, an unexpected date for a breeding condition female in Nebraska, and an adult was feeding a fledgling at Chadron SP, Dawes Co 31 Aug 2019.
+There is, however, scant evidence for regular late summer breeding in Nebraska, although a female with a brood patch was banded at Wildcat Hills NC, Scotts Bluff Co 10 Sep 2009, an unexpected date for a breeding condition female in Nebraska, and an adult was feeding a fledgling at Chadron SP, Dawes Co 31 Aug 2019.
 Benkman and Young (2019) suggest that late summer nesting is not as common as in spring since time is needed to complete molt in a timely manner and chances for survival are reduced for young fledged later in fall.

 Eggs: 20-28 Mar.